jackfranklin/jQuery-UK-2012-Conference-Notes/README.md

 - permissions manager, securing what modules can/can't access

 ####Modules

 - unique (__independent__) blocks
 - initialize & destroy functions
 - initialize can subscribe to notifications

 github repo for the demo: https://github.com/addyosmani/largescale-demo

 ---

+#Contextual jQuery
+##Doug Neiner
+@dougneiner

+Approaches to jQuery:

+###Declarative

+- repeated code
+- heavy use of IDs
+- changes to HTML require changes to JS (vice-versa)
+- lots going on document ready

+###Dynamic

+- heavy use of classes, simple selectors
+- delegated events sometimes
+- less repeated code
+- changes to HTML requires changes to jQuery
+- lots on document ready

+###Contextual

+- minimal use of IDs, some classes
+- leverages selectors & traversing
+- very little repeated code
+- HTML follows convention so edits require less changes to JS
+- virtually nothing on document ready

+###Benefits of Contextual jQuery

+- flexible & more responsible code
+- focussed
+- less code overall
+- easier to maintain & reuse

+###Implementation

+####Minimise Setup

+- use `no-js` / `js` class on body
+- use CSS to control state
+- use modernizr!
+- do what modernizr does for your own thing.
+Add CSS classes like `signed-in`, etc. Show / Hide / Traverse gets moved out of JS and into CSS

+#####Just in Time Initialization

+- set up areas of your page only when needed
+- leverage user actions or probable actions as indiciation of what to initialise
+- click, mouseenter, mouseleave, scrolling, focusin/focusout

+####Delegated Events

+- can be setup as soon as the context element is ready (when `document` is ready, so pretty much all the time, don't need to use `$(document).ready()`

+####Traversal, Filters & Selectors

+- brittle vs flexible traversal
+- eg use `closest` rather than `parent`
+- not always needed to write the fastest code possible, often more maintainable code is better

+####HTML Conventions

+Conventions are patterns

+- you can build them yourself
+- need to be consisten
+- a promise you make
+- change between projects
+- __have__ to work for you

+Keep your markup clean
+__think before you add markup to solve a JavaScript problem__

+Always use `$(this).attr("href")` as jQuery normalises & fixes cross browser

+###Write code like you spend money!
+- opt to pay a little more later so you don't risk losing it all on something that never happens

+###Write code like you buy a car!
+- always weigh the difference between cost and quality

+###Write code like you ask for directions or building something!
+- try to get there on your own first!

+Slides: www.bit.ly/contextual-uk

+---